GlPortal/website/content/faq/portal.md

 title: Is GlPortal a free Portal clone
 weight: 0
 ---
-# Is GlPortal a free Portal
+# Is GlPortal a free Portal clone
 GlPortal is a free Portal like game.
 However it is no clone of Valves Portal.
 It features its own story and unique game elements.